-I can't think of a less appealing snack food than Fig Newtons.
-When I was a kid and attended afterschool daycare, they always served them as a snack.
-By the time my mom picked me up, I was basically starving.
-For elementary school Rachael, starvation was preferable to eating a "healthy" dessert with fruit.
+I am not a fan of Fig Newtons.
+When I was a kid and attended after school daycare, they always served them as a snack.
+By the time my mom picked me and my brother up, I was basically starving.
+For elementary school Rachael, starvation was preferable to eating Fig Newtons.

 Before you run to the kitchen to make these delish fig bars, check out this article I was featured in on Relish.
 A heart healthy menu I created was featured, along with menus from three other dietitians.
 Relish is a fantastic site, so I'm so excited to be featured!
 Check it out!